judy-chelangat/messaging-web-app-backend/README.md

 Ensure the backend server is running at http://localhost:5000.

 ## API Endpoint and Database
-Simulate customer messages using the provided API endpoint or web form.
-Store real customer service messages in the database.
-View and respond to individual messages through the application.

 GET /messages: returns an array of all messages as JSON, ordered by created_at in ascending order. </br></br>
 POST /messages: creates a new message with a body and username from params, and returns the newly created post as JSON. </br></br>